knpuniversity/gulp/knpu/publishing-fonts.md

 # Publish Fonts to web

-I do love dinosaurs.
-So on the dinosaur page,  I'll add a little hear icon, using Font Awesome.
+Even though I look like lunch to them, I do love dinosaurs.
+So on the dinosaur page, I'll show my affection with a little heart icon, using Font Awesome.
 In the `h1`, add `<i class="fa fa-heart"></i>`:

 [[[ code('5e7ec3bd35') ]]]

 When I refresh, no love for my dinosaurs.
-I don't have the Font Awesome CSS inside of my project.
+That's because I don't have the Font Awesome CSS inside of my project.
 Let's see if bower can fetch it for us!
-At the command line, say `bower install font-awesome --save` - that's effectively doing the same as `--save-dev` with npm.
+At the command line, say `bower install font-awesome --save` - that's similar to the `--save-dev` option with npm.

 When that's done, we can find it in `vendor/bower_components/font-awesome`.
 *And* or `bower.json` file has a new entry in it: